 For plain yellow cakes or boring chocolate cakes, this frosting can cover and upgrade them all.
 With your favorite cookies and a sweet buttercream frosting, there's nothing here that you won't love and enjoy.

-If you love frosting recipes, check out my Peanut Butter Cream Cheese Frosting.
-For more Oreo recipes, be sure to look at my Cookies N Cream Milkshake before you go.
+If you love frosting recipes, be sure to check out my Peanut Butter Cream Cheese Frosting.
+For more Oreo recipes, take a look at my Cookies and Cream Milkshake.

 Jump to: